nitishvu/ProjectTracking/README.md

 # ProjectTracking

-A simple project Tracking sheet Devloped using NODEJS,ANGULARJS,EXPRESSJS,MONGODB
+A simple project Tracking sheet Devloped using NODEJS,ANGULARJS2,EXPRESSJS,MONGODB

 #to check out code follow the below procedure